DERE-ad2001/Frida-Labs/Frida 0x8/Solution/Solution.md

 ## Challenge 0x8

 This apk is different than the challenges we did before.
-This time we will dealing with the libraries in the native space.
+This time we are dealing with the libraries in the native space.
 The Android NDK (Native Development Kit)  allows developers to add native code, written in languages like C and C++, into Android applications.
 These native codes are bundled as libraries  or shared objects (.so), allowing for the optimization of  performance-critical components and providing developers with greater control over memory management.
 In this scenario, we will utilize Frida to perform hooking into these libraries.

 Let's take a look at our application.

 ![](images/1.png)

-Well we have editText, Let's input something.
+Well, we have editText, Let's input something.

 ![](images/2.png)